 Meanwhile, the Rochester police department had already cleared the officers involved in Prude’s death, having determined that the “conduct displayed when dealing with Prude appear[ed] to be appropriate and consistent with their training,” according to the Times.

-Since the body-cam footage has been made public, protests have placed pressure on officials.
+After the body-cam footage was made public, protests placed pressure on officials and Singletary resigned.

 Protests quickly followed the release of the body-cam footage, and on September 4, Mayor Warren suspended the seven officers involved — without naming them.
 “Mr. Daniel Prude was failed by our police department, our mental health care system, our society, and he was failed by me,” she said at a press conference.

-Still, Singletary is among the defendants named in the family’s lawsuit, filed September 8, which argues that Rochester officers applied deadly force in violation of their own policies.
+Singletary is among the defendants named in the family’s lawsuit, filed September 8, which argues that Rochester officers applied deadly force in violation of their own policies.
 Further, the suit alleges that the police department exercised “deliberate negligence” and orchestrated a “cover-up” of its actions.
-Calling the resignations “a good first step,” the family’s attorney, Elliot Shields, said that both Warren and Singletary “have failed to address or repudiate their department’s determination, which demonstrates a complete lack of leadership.
+At the time the lawsuit was announced, attorney Elliot Shields said that both Warren and Singletary “have failed to address or repudiate their department’s determination, which demonstrates a complete lack of leadership.
 That’s why the RPD needs a complete overhaul — there is much work to be done.”

 This article has been updated.